jklausa/jednoburgerowiec/README.md

 ## ok, but how did u get the questions tho

-the bamf ("Bundesamt für Migration und Flüchtlinge"") helpfully publishes a (full list)]bamf], so that was easy. haha lol nope, it's a horrible pdf.
+the bamf ("Bundesamt für Migration und Flüchtlinge"") helpfully publishes a (full list)[bamf], so that was easy. haha gotchu, it's a horrible pdf, and i am not touching scraping PDFs with a ten-foot pole.

 instead i scraped questions from some third-party site that helps you prepare. sorry!